uchicago-capp-30320/apt-plus/docs/endpoints.md

 }
 ```

 Note that this endpoint is only accessible when the user is logged in.
+It will delete the favorited property from the `favorite_properties` table.

 ## `/saved_properties`